neoatlantis/glyphpad.jquery.js/README.md

 seed a password generator?)

 ### Usage

+Refer to `index.html` for this example.
+Open browser console for events.

 1. this plugin must be included after `jquery` and `jquery.mobile`
 2. create a svg element, e.g.